lfrestrepog/if-docs/docs/pipelines/sci.md

 ## Step 2: Adding a network/energy component

-Your Teads curve manifest only accounted for CPU energy, but this SCI maniofest will also consider the energy consumed during data ingress and egress, collectively known as "network energy".
-This can be calculated from data ingress and egress observatiuons, but in this example we will shortcut it by adding the `network/energy` value, measured in kWh, directly to the input data.
+Your Teads curve manifest only accounted for CPU energy, but this SCI manifest will also consider the energy consumed during data ingress and egress, collectively known as "network energy".
+This can be calculated from data ingress and egress observations, but in this example, we will shortcut it by adding the `network/energy` value, measured in kWh, directly to the input data.
 You can do this by adding `network/energy` and a value to each element in the `inputs` array.
 This is just an example, so you can create dummy values.
 In a real example, these data would come from observations of a real system.

 The SCI score will take into account all the energy used by the application, which in this case includes CPU energy and network energy.
 Therefore, you need to add a plugin that sums these components of energy together and adds the result to the `inputs` array.
 The `Sum` plugin exists for precisely this purpose.
 There are going to be multiple instances of the `Sum` plugin in your SCI pipeline, so you should choose a descriptive name for it so that you can easily invoke it in the right position in your pipeline.